YunoHost-Apps/collabora_ynh/README.md

 ## Additionnal informations

 **Upgrade this package:**
-You can use your Yunohost admin interface, or the command line: `sudo yunohost app upgrade --debug collabora -u https://github.com/YunoHost-Apps/collabora_ynh`
+You can use your YunoHost admin interface, or the command line: `sudo yunohost app upgrade --debug collabora -u https://github.com/YunoHost-Apps/collabora_ynh`

 ## Links